The healthcare industry is booming, and right now, a career as a phlebotomist is one of the hottest ways to ride the wave!

 When it comes to starting a career as a phlebotomist, Preppy is a gamechanger.

-This forward-thinking organization has partnered with the very reputable University of New Hampshire to offer students comprehensive career training and certification preparation.
+This forward-thinking organization has partnered with the very reputable Auburn University to offer students comprehensive career training and certification preparation.
 And all without the need for a 4-year education or tuition that will leave you in debt.

 Why do we think it’s so Awesome?